bayuagpr/git-markdown-diff/README.md

 - 🎨 Syntax-highlighted diff output
 - 📊 Includes file statistics and change summaries
 - 🔍 Automatic exclusion of common build artifacts and sensitive files
-- 📁 Creates an organized directory structure with an index
+- 📁 Preserves your repository's directory structure and generates a searchable diff index for easy navigation
 - 💡 Support for comparing specific commits, branches, or tags
 - 🚀 Progress indicators for long-running operations